 Clinics in the Philippines

-Nine PEME clinics in the Philippines have been selected; three in Manila, three in Makati, two in Iloilo and one in Cebu.
+Ten PEME clinics in the Philippines have been selected; three in Manila, three in Makati, two in Iloilo, one in Cebu and one in Davao.
 The price of the PEME package in the Philippines is USD 105 per person.

 Clinics in Ukraine

 Three PEME clinics in Ukraine have been selected, all in Odessa.
 The price of the PEME package in Ukraine is USD 90 per person.

 It should be noted that the two packages differ slightly in content as they are tailored to address the common medical conditions prevalent in each country.

 When contacting a listed clinic to arrange a PEME, the “West of England package” should be specified.
 All PEME costs are to be paid directly to the clinic by the Member or their manning agents and are not reimbursable by the Club.